 Note that if a file or folder of the same name already exists, then the file will be copied with an appended name - for example, Football (0001).

-4. If you now select the Snapshots List display, you will find the imported Folder in the Folders list on the left of the display:
+4. If you now select the Snapshots List display, you will find the imported Folder in the Folders drop-down menu at the top left of the display:

 Copying Files Internally within the System